cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ## The `char()` function

 The `char()` function returns the ASCII value of a character at a given position in a string.
-The operation is supported by the `read` instruction in Mindustry Logic since version 8, therefore both the string and the position may be stored in a variable.
+The operation is supported by the `read` instruction in Mindustry Logic since version 8, therefore, both the string and the position may be stored in a variable.
 Because of this, the `char()` function is only supported in Mindustry Logic 8.

 The values obtained from this function may be used with `printchar()`: